semgrep/semgrep-docs/docs/usage-limits.md

 * A one-time 30-day free trial that starts automatically when the usage limit is exceeded for the first time.
 * By purchasing additional licenses.
 * By waiting for the next billing cycle.

+### When will usage limits be enforced?

+Usage limits will be enforced on July 31, 2023.

 ### What if the first Semgrep scan exceeds the contributor usage limit?